History of Bryan Independent School District

 With voter approval, in 1978 the school district separated from municipal control, and became the Bryan Independent School District.

-In the ensuing years, Bryan ISD has remained on the forefront of educational offerings, expanding to 15 elementary schools, four middle schools and four high schools, each with a unique blend of programs that enhance learning and promote post-secondary success.
+In the ensuing years, Bryan ISD has remained on the forefront of educational offerings, expanding to 14 elementary schools, two intermediate schools, two middle schools and four high schools, each with a unique blend of programs that enhance learning and promote post-secondary success.
 More than 16,000 students attend Bryan ISD schools.
-The elementary campuses offer dual language programs, and advanced academies are available at the middle school level.
+The elementary campuses offer dual language programs, and advanced academies are available at the intermediate and middle school levels.

 The district’s four high schools include two mainstream traditional campuses with fine arts and athletics.
 Bryan High school offers the region’s only International Baccalaureate Program, a coveted prize that caters to the highest achieving students and challenges them to succeed at their highest academic potential.
-Rudder High School has secured numerous state championships in gymnastics and continues to offer a state-leading Ag and FFA program.
+Rudder High School has secured numerous state championships in gymnastics and continues to offer a state-leading Ag and FFA program, along with being the region's only high school offering the prestigious AP Capstone diploma program.
 Bryan Collegiate High School, the region’s only early college high school, offers students the opportunity for up to 60 college credits, tuition free.
 MC Harris, the district’s alternative high school for over-aged, under credited students, graduates more than 100 at-risk students annually, giving them their best opportunity for a successful future.
+High school students can also attend classes at Bryan ISD's regional Career & Technical Education Complex, offering dual college credit and professional certifications to students from Bryan ISD, Caldwell ISD, College Station ISD and Snook ISD.

-In November 2014, Bryan ISD voters passed an historic $132 million bond that includes renovations to virtually every campus, an all-new SFA Middle School, an all-new Ross Elementary, the demolition and reconstruction of the Merrill Green Stadium press box, and classroom additions throughout the district.
-Voters also supported reconfiguring grades from the current PK/K-5 elementary, 6-8 middle school and 9-12 high school, to a model that incorporates intermediate grades.
-The voter-supported grade configuration now features PK/K-4 elementary, 5-6 intermediate, 7-8 middle and 9-12 grade high schools.
+In November 2014, Bryan ISD voters passed a historic $132 million bond that included renovations to virtually every campus, an all-new SFA Middle School, an all-new Ross Elementary, the demolition and reconstruction of the Merrill Green Stadium press box, and classroom additions throughout the district.
+In May 2019, voters approved a $12 million bond that included security upgrades throughout the district, roof and HVAC upgrades, new bus purchases, and state of the art equipment purchases for the Career & Technical Education Center.